wiggyjg/portfolio/README.md

 ![Header](assets/Header4.png)

 # About Me
-I see myself as a data translator; the middle-man between your questions and the data which may hold the truth you seek.
+I see myself as a data translator; the middle-man between your questions and the raw data which may hold the truth you seek.

 ___